kynnemall/Saber-tracking/notebooks/README.md

 # General points
+<strong>All FPS are reported when processing video, saving both statistics and video with centroids</strong>

 ### DBSCAN to reduce points contributing to saber detection?
 * DBSCAN fits fast to a single frame (**less than 10 milliseconds!**) and clusters points well with centroid coordinates and the line segment angle, regardless of distance metric